 10. Clarifying Shampoo

-Deep conditioners work better if you use a clarifying shampoo beforehand to rid the hair of product buildup.
-If you don’t have one, just mix a dandruff shampoo (like Head & Shoulders) with an equal portion of baking soda and lather twice.
+Deep conditioners work better if you use a clarifying shampoo beforehand to remove product buildup.
+If you don’t have one, mix a dandruff shampoo (like Head & Shoulders) with an equal portion of baking soda and lather twice.

-Do this whenever your hair seems flat and limp; it’s most likely because product buildup is weighing it down.
+Do this whenever your hair seems flat and limp; its most likely cause is product buildup weighing it down.

-Apart from more volume, you’ll also notice that your hair is easier to comb.
+Along with more volume, you’ll notice that your hair is easier to comb.

 11. Dry Shampoo for Greasy Hair

-Instead of buying dry shampoo, mix baking soda 1-to-1 with cornstarch or body powder.
+Instead of buying dry shampoo, mix baking soda 1-to-1 with cornstarch or barber powder.
 This absorbs excess oil and leaves the hair feeling clean and smelling fresh.

-To use, sprinkle into the crown and roots and brush through to the ends.
+To use, sprinkle it into the crown and roots and brush through to the ends.

 Apply sparingly to avoid a powdery cast.
 For dark-haired men, add a little cocoa powder to the mixture.